-- VH (U{\star}) Left and Right-canonical matrices as returned by the SVD. - S (1D array | 2D Array) The middle part returned by the SVD, theta = U S VH.
+- U (Array) Left and Right-canonical matrices as returned by the SVD. - VH (Array) Left and Right-canonical matrices as returned by the SVD. - S (1D array | 2D Array) The middle part returned by the SVD, theta = U S VH.
 Without a mixer just the singular values, with enabled mixer a 2D array.

-'''

 sweep (optimize=True, meas_E_trunc=False)

-'''